daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 In April 2022, Silvio Palumbo of BCG Gamma wrote a <a target="_blank" rel="noopener noreferrer" href="https://medium.com/bcggamma/smart-integration-four-levels-of-ai-maturity-and-why-its-ok-to-be-at-level-3-2af0c94c9614">blog</a> about “Smart Integration” – a roadmap of sorts on how to best apply AI solutions in commercial settings.
 The key take-away: most companies outside of MAMAA/FAANG should strive to become Smart AI Integrators.
 Good news for you! - It’s never been easier to do so.
 <br><br>
 In a tooling-enabled world, integrating AI/ML largely comes down to the **communication and execution of the right strategy** amongst an effective data science team (one that's lean, talent-diversified, and collaborative).
 Read on for key tips on acing AI strategy, for the "non-Googles of the world" - along with links to resources (mostly other blog posts) from which I first came across each idea.
-The 4 tips within are my personal "cream-of-the-crop" selection of mantras and lessons-learned in applying AI, battle-tested productizing AI/ML tools as a data scientist in a digital strategy consulting firm.
+The 4 tips within are my personal "cream-of-the-crop" selection of mantras and lessons-learned in applying AI successfully in a business context – as battle-tested from my work productizing AI/ML tools as a data science consultant.
 <br><br>
 ### Intro
 ---